 The trip was remarkable.
-To my surprise, I found traveling with Ryan was easy, enjoyable and that we both shared similar travel styles.
+To my surprise, traveling with Ryan was easy and enjoyable, and we shared similar travel styles.
 Finding someone that makes every travel moment fun and unique is a rarity.
 His boundless enthusiasm was exhilarating.
 On our way home on the plane, we began planning our next trip, and this travel team was officially born.
 Ryan fell in love with everything castles, and the focus of the next trip was to see as many as we could in one overseas adventure.

 That next trip occurred in 2015.
 Our travels took us to England, Wales, Scotland, Ireland, and Northern Ireland.
 We called it our Castle Hunters Adventure.
-It was a mind-blowing trip and, there is not ever enough time in the day.
+It was a mind-blowing trip, and there was never enough time in the day.
 We visited over 100 castles with some visits to whiskey distilleries along the whiskey trail.
 Because when in Rome…

 You would think 100 castles might get a bit boring.
 We were never tired of these magnificent structures.
 Each had its own character and story.
-Each pulling at our imagination what life was like in those days long ago.
+Each pulls at our imagination of what life was like in those days long ago.
 We found magic.
-Add to this the gorgeous countryside, the magnificent scenery, and welcoming locals.
+Add to this the gorgeous countryside, the magnificent scenery, and the welcoming locals.
 It only cemented our determination to keep traveling, in other words, to experience the world.

 The Birth of Wanderers Compass

-After that, life became busy for Ryan in the following years that included a deployment.
+After that, life became busy for Ryan in the following years, which included a deployment.
 I kept traveling every chance I could get in the US and internationally with friends and family.
-I had some grand adventures that included a trip with my gourmet cooking club to France’s Provence region and a sister bonding trip to Greece.
+I had some grand adventures, including a trip with my gourmet cooking club to France’s Provence region and a sister bonding trip to Greece.
 I adore traveling with people who share a passion for travel.
-After a few years off Ryan was able to begin traveling again.
+After a few years off, Ryan was able to begin traveling again.
 It made him feel fulfilled and in control of his life.
-He loved sharing stories of his adventures with others and encouraging them to begin traveling.
+He loved sharing stories of his adventures with others and encouraging them to start traveling.

 Then Ryan got this crazy idea.